Tommy Emmanuel: Plugged In

 TE: When I’m writing or playing, I’m thinking like a band.
 The melody has to tell a story and the music beneath has to support it and create the texture and the backdrop.
 The song has a sound scape.
 I try to imagine it in a cinematic way.
 It’s not just a guy playing the guitar.
 It’s much deeper than that.

-IM: Do you have any other advice for the young artists here at Moravian College?
+IM: Do you have any other advice for the young artists here at Moravian University?

 TE: I’ve been in the business a long time and been around a lot of great people.
 If there’s anything I’ve learned from them, it’s just be yourself.
 It’s got to be real.